Loading ...

 HR digital transformation

 Many business owners and OP directors are interested in exploring digital transformation.
-Despite its key role, HR often needs to catch up in the process.
-Many end up asking, why does HR need digital transformation?
-We aim to answer this question in today's article and offer the best course of action.
+Despite its crucial role, HR often needs to catch up in the process.
+Many end up asking, why does HR require digital transformation?
+We aim to answer this question in today's article and provide the best course of action.

-Digital transformation is often perceived as a tech buzzword.
-However, companies that fail to keep up with technological changes put themselves at considerable risk.
-Namely being overtaken by their more forward-looking competitors.
+Digital transformation is often seen as a tech buzzword.
+However, companies that fail to keep pace with technological changes put themselves at considerable risk, specifically being overtaken by more forward-thinking competitors.

 Don’t get us wrong.
-This doesn’t mean companies with the latest software or the newest gadgets are more likely to succeed.
-Digital transformation is about integrating digital technology into all areas of a business, fundamentally changing how the organisation operates.
-However, some areas of the company are less prone to change.
-HR is one of them.
+This doesn’t imply that companies with the latest software or newest gadgets are more likely to succeed.
+Digital transformation involves integrating digital technology into all areas of a business, fundamentally changing how the organisation operates.
+However, some areas of the company are less susceptible to change.
+HR is one of these areas.

 Why Start Digital Transformation of Human Resources?

-To put it simply, HR is the beating heart of the business.
-Therefore, it should be ahead of the innovation game.
+In simple terms, HR is the beating heart of the business.
+Thus, it should lead in the innovation game.

-It’s common to assume that digital transformation is all about becoming tech-centred.
-In reality, it’s very much about the people and enabling them with quicker, more accurate decision-making abilities.
-Speaking of HR, this means more efficient hiring, onboarding, training and professional development.
-All of that will influence changes across other aspects of your business.
+It’s common to assume that digital transformation is solely focused on technology.
+In reality, it emphasises the importance of people and equips them with faster, more accurate decision-making abilities.
+Regarding HR, this entails more efficient hiring, onboarding, training, and professional development.
+All of these factors will drive changes across other areas of your business.

 HR is Lagging Behind

-Digital transformation is becoming prevalent across different industries.
-The budgets allocated to drive it have increased by 25% in the past year alone.
-However, the process seems to pass the HR teams by.
-Machine learning, automation, blockchain, business intelligence, and other components keep improving efficiency and intuition.
-Yet a dauntingly colossal number of HR staff rely on Excel sheets.
+Digital transformation is becoming prevalent across various industries.
+The budgets allocated to support it have increased by 25% in the past year alone.
+However, the process seems to overlook HR teams.
+Machine learning, automation, blockchain, business intelligence, and other components continue to enhance efficiency and intuition.
+Yet a staggering number of HR staff still depend on Excel sheets.

-HR is one of the driving components of the business.
-This is why digital transformation is often approached with extra care so as not to disrupt legacy processes.
-So, while other areas of business are put through rapid changes, most companies take the “slow and steady” route when addressing HR.
-This, unfortunately, can have massive setbacks across the entire organisation.
+HR is a key component of the business.
+This is why digital transformation is often approached with extra caution to avoid disrupting legacy processes.
+While other areas of business undergo rapid changes, most companies adopt a “slow and steady” approach when addressing HR.
+Unfortunately, this can lead to significant setbacks across the entire organisation.

 What Causes a Delay?

-The biggest offender of creating a gap between digital transformation and HR departmental silos.
-Most often, the budget dedicated to driving digital innovation is put towards marketing, IT, and sales, as these areas are seen as ‘technology-driven’ overall.
-The problem lies within the aforementioned common misconception.
-Digital transformation is understood to prioritise technology over people.
+The biggest offender in creating a gap between digital transformation and HR departmental silos is often the budget dedicated to driving digital innovation.
+This budget is typically allocated to marketing, IT, and sales because these areas are generally perceived as ‘technology-driven. ' The problem stems from this prevalent misconception: digital transformation is understood to prioritise technology over people.

-The Association of Executive Search and Leadership Consultants (AESC) found that legacy processes and mindsets also prevent organisations from fostering innovation.
-They prevent them from achieving digital goals and make long-term vision unattainable.
-In other words, companies are seen as hesitant to change processes in favour of digital transformation, which inevitably leads to delays.
+The Association of Executive Search and Leadership Consultants (AESC) found that outdated processes and mindsets hinder organisations from fostering innovation.
+They obstruct the achievement of digital goals and render long-term vision unattainable.
+In other words, companies appear hesitant to change their processes in favour of digital transformation, which inevitably results in delays.

 Reasons to Digitalisate Your HR

-Chief Human Resources Officers (CHROs) are essential in changing organisational culture.
-They facilitate new ways of working and managing technological changes, significantly impacting people.
-These workers are vital in establishing tools, processes, organisational structures, and talent pipelines to support digital transformation.
+Chief Human Resources Officers (CHROs) play a crucial role in transforming organisational culture.
+They enable innovative ways of working and managing technological change, profoundly affecting employees.
+These leaders are key to creating tools, processes, organisational structures, and talent pipelines that facilitate digital transformation.

 Automation Saves Time and Money

-A Kienbaum study discovered that 39% of HR staff’s time is spent on manual admin work.
-Most of these tasks can be automated, freeing up a large chunk of each personnel's time.
-This time can then be dedicated to executing more progress-driving tasks.
-In other words, investing in automating processes will lead to the continuous growth of ROI.
+A Kienbaum study found that 39% of HR staff’s time is spent on manual administrative work.
+Most of these tasks can be automated, freeing up a significant amount of each personnel's time.
+This time can then be devoted to carrying out more progress-driving tasks.
+In other words, investing in process automation will foster continuous growth in ROI.

-According to another study provided by Harris Poll and CareerBuilder, companies that digitalised their HR departments saved 35% in costs.
-Combine this figure with the above-mentioned prospect of freeing up staff’s schedules to prioritise further optimisation, and it paints a clear picture of how digitalising the department ultimately benefits your business.
+According to another study by Harris Poll and CareerBuilder, companies that digitised their HR departments saved 35% in costs.
+When combined with the earlier mentioned prospect of freeing up staff schedules to prioritise further optimisation, it creates a clear picture of how digitizing the department ultimately benefits your business.

 Insights and Data-Driven Decisions

-The key benefit of digitalising the HR processes is that you will gain access to deeply insightful data that would otherwise be unavailable.
-HR is responsible for vital areas of your organisation, such as hiring, onboarding and employee retention.
-Therefore, it is absolutely crucial that their decisions are based on data.
+The key benefit of digitising HR processes is that you gain access to valuable data that would otherwise remain inaccessible.
+HR manages essential areas of your organisation, such as hiring, onboarding, and employee retention.
+Thus, it is vital that their decisions are informed by data.

-The COVID pandemic has shown how important it is for HR to react quickly and in an informed way.
-Companies with better insights and a digitalised approach were able to adapt to remote working quicker than those that relied on more traditional processes.
-Overall, the digital transformation of HR grants flexibility by supplying in-depth data, which enables the progressive improvement of internal processes.
+The COVID pandemic has highlighted the importance of HR reacting quickly and knowledgeably.
+Companies with superior insights and a digitalised approach adapted to remote work faster than those that depended on traditional processes.
+Overall, the digital transformation of HR provides flexibility by supplying comprehensive data, which facilitates the continuous improvement of internal processes.

 Accelerating Innovation in HR

-Similarly to how it’s treated across other parts of the business, the digitalisation of HR must be robust and fast-paced.
-Digital transformation is synonymous with process disruption that leads to either revolutionising it or dropping it altogether.
-As mentioned in this article previously, the slow-and-steady approach will only set the progress back.
+Like its treatment in other business areas, the digitalisation of HR must be robust and fast-paced.
+Digital transformation is synonymous with process disruption, leading to either its revolution or complete abandonment.
+As mentioned earlier in this article, a slow-and-steady approach will only hinder progress.

 What Makes Timesheet Portal Perfect for the Job

-Our Timesheet Portal product is a software-as-a-service (SaaS) tool that can help your business keep on top of HR management functions.
-The rich list of available integrations ensures that our software will smoothly blend into an ongoing digital transformation strategy.
-It will also be a perfect starting point if the process has not been set in motion yet.
+Our Timesheet Portal product is a software-as-a-service (SaaS) tool designed to help your business manage HR functions effectively.
+The extensive list of available integrations ensures that our software will seamlessly integrate into an ongoing digital transformation strategy.
+It will also serve as an ideal starting point if the process has not yet begun.

-Or Project product replaces your existing paper-based system with a more efficient web-based portal.
-Key features include online timesheet management and flexible hours tracking, online holiday tracking and approval, expense management software, and more.
-In other words, it will save your HR department heaps of time from day one and will keep on giving as you move ahead with newly collected data insights.
+Or Project product replaces your current paper-based system with a more efficient web-based portal.
+Key features include online timesheet management, flexible hours tracking, online holiday tracking and approval, expense management software, and more.
+In other words, it will save your HR department significant time from day one and will continue to provide benefits as you move forward with newly collected data insights.

 Summary

-The HR department is undoubtedly one of the most crucial to the organisation.
-Given the heavy workloads human resources professionals are exposed to, it’s surprising that this department is among the last to embrace digital transformation.
-In fact, it’s in a perfect position to be its driving force.
+The HR department is undoubtedly one of the most crucial parts of the organisation.
+Given the heavy workloads faced by human resources professionals, it’s surprising that this department is among the last to adopt digital transformation.
+In fact, it’s in an ideal position to be its driving force.

 Are you ready to truly revolutionise your organisation?
-Because we are ready to help.
+We are prepared to assist you.

 Free trial